My Approach to Helping

 MY PRACTICE IS CURRENTLY FULL.
 I AM NOT TAKING ON ANY NEW CLIENTS.

-I work with clients from three basic core beliefs.
+I work as a Stress Management Coach, and in that work I come from three basic core beliefs.

-The first, is that psychotherapy is most effective when it is a collaborative effort between therapist and client.
-For true healing to take place, the focus of the work, as well as the pacing and depth of it, need to be part of an open and ongoing clinical dialogue.
+The first, is that interpersonal work is most effective when it is a collaborative effort between coach and client.
+For true healing to take place, the focus of the work, as well as the pacing and depth of it, need to be part of an open and ongoing collaborative dialogue.

 The third, is that emotional wellness comes from a balance of mind, body and spirit.
 It is not just behavior, but the integration of thought , feeling and spirit that needs to be in place in order for an individual to move forward in life.

 How My Own Struggles Made Me a Better Therapist

 I dread my struggles as much as anyone.
 Even today, when I know they are an opportunity to grow and learn, I still dread them and want to avoid dealing with them.
 This is normal and natural for anyone.
 Struggles are painful, and there is natural inclination for us all to want to lean away from pain, as opposed to leaning into it.
 From 20+ years of a mindfulness practice, I have gotten to a place in my life where I avoid less and lean in more, where I see how utterly indispensable my struggles have been to my growth as a person, to my growth as a therapist.
 This perspective gives me both a deep-seated understanding of just how difficult the situation is that the client presents, as well as a sense of the possibilities for the client should she or he choose to move through experience.
 Pain and possibility--facing one opens the door to the other.

 My View on the Nature of 'Disorders'